Frequently Asked Questions

 • Intelligence elements of the Active and Reserve components of the Military Departments and any successor to the components specified above.

-• The Defense Civilian Intelligence Personnel System (DCIPS) is the human resources management system for the Department of Defense (DoD) intelligence components and other intelligence positions as designated by the Under Secretary of Defense for Intelligence.
+• The Defense Civilian Intelligence Personnel System (DCIPS) is the human resources management system for the Department of Defense (DoD) intelligence components and other intelligence positions as designated by the Under Secretary of Defense for Intelligence and Security.

 • DCIPS strengthens our ability to face the ever-changing demands placed on the intelligence community.